 *Mastercard Girls in Tech, 2017

-Our latest Queens Birthday honour recipients were wine science graduate Peter Gago and emeritus professors Bob Vincent and Geoff Fincher (pictured).
+Queens Birthday honour recipients include wine science graduate Peter Gago and emeritus professors Bob Vincent and Geoff Fincher (pictured).

-As South Australia's Great Wine Capitals Global Ambassador and celebrated chief winemaker at Penfolds, Peter received the Queen's highest honour, a Companion in the General Division (AC).
-Professor Vincent was recognised for his contribution to the field of solar-terrestrial physics; while Professor Fincher's distinguished service was in the area of plant genomics.
+Celebrated chief winemaker at Penfolds, Peter received the Queen's highest honour.
+Professor Vincent was recognised for his contribution to the field of solar-terrestrial physics.
+Professor Fincher's distinguished service was in the area of plant genomics.